arjunsavel/hires-literature/README.md

 This repo aims to contain all papers related to high-resolution spectroscopy of exoplanet atmospheres — theory and observation.
 The status of this work can be tracked in the [related project](https://github.com/users/arjunsavel/projects/1).

+The notebook is for exploratory plots and explicit workings-through.
+Also, new entries are currently added via the notebook (though this will soon change!).

 The below data fields for *observational* works are slated to be tracked:
 - [x] Lead author
 - [x] Target name